xmartlabs/xmartlabs.github.io/_posts/2017-01-01-Github-2016-roundup.md

 # Analysis of 2016 Github commits, messages, stars and more

-Welcome to Xmartlabs's first data analysis blog.
-Data analysis and machine learning are hot topics nowadays and we wanted to have a try at them.
-We thought it would be interesting to study the use of one of the tools we use each day which is Github.
+Welcome to the first Xmartlabs' data analysis post.
+We thought it would be interesting to study the use of one of the tools we use everyday which is Github.
 Xmartlabs has several open source projects so it seemed interesting to see some statistics about open source projects on Github.
-Luckily there is the [Github archive] which records all the public activity on Github and can be accessed for free.
+Luckily there is the [GitHub Archive] which records all the public activity on Github and can be accessed for free.
 On the other hand we wanted to try and use some new technologies like Apache Spark on Databricks and Zeppelin.
 So we started a process in which we came to grips with these technologies and found out some interesting things.